Fundamentals of Mechanical Engineering

 First Law (Inertia)

-An object at rest stays at rest, and an object in motion stays in motion at constant velocity, unless acted upon by a net external force.
+An object at rest stays at rest, and an object in motion stays in motion at constant velocity, unless acted on by a net external force.

 Second Law (F = ma)